zzysiteblog/zzysiteblog.github.io/source/mfs-rules/index.md

 3. This server adheres to the "One China" principle
 4. Most channels of the server can speak Chinese and English, except for `#中文聊天-chinese-only`, `#英语聊天-english-only` and `#其他语言-other-languages`
 5. Please do not publish other server invitation links anywhere on the server and in private messages of members (inquired beforehand)
-6. Pornography, violence, and other inappropriate content is strictly prohibited on this server
+6. NSFW, violence, and other inappropriate content is strictly prohibited on this server
 7. Please private message after obtaining member's consent
+8. This server NOT allowed politics or other controversial topics
-8. Obey the administrator’s instructions.
+9. Obey the administrator’s instructions.
 If you don’t obey, you will be kicked out or even banned